fluid-project/infusion-docs/src/documents/tutorial-prefsFramework/CreatingAPrefsEditor.md

 we’ll use a slider for the Adjuster.

-Create a new file in the `html` folder called `radioVolume.html` and use a structure similar to the one already used for the auto-pilot template:
+Create a new file in the `html` folder called `radioVolume.html` and use a structure similar to the one already used for the heated seats template:

 ```html
 <section class="me-panel">